What are the Best Bathroom Flooring Options?

 In this Home Flooring Pros guide we share the top bathroom flooring options you may want to consider.

 - Vinyl or Linoleum Flooring – Vinyl flooring handles water a bit better than linoleum, but linoleum has the advantage of being very Eco-friendly.

 - Ceramic Tile Flooring – Used for many years in bathrooms, it comes in hundreds of styles, colors and patterns.
 You won’t have any trouble finding one to fit your design scheme, and a couple of area rugs will keep bare feet warmer.
-Take a look at 5 great bathroom tile floor ideas.
+Take a look at more great bathroom flooring ideas.